Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_note02.md

 >" [...] in de[n] englischen orden [...]
 Die mittel ierarchey helt herschengel fürstengel gewaltengel [...] die dritten zwinge[n] der **teüfel** macht [...] der herr [...] wird [...] gehalte[n] als das hail.", (Schedel & Alt, 1493, 1496, bl.
 VIr).

 >"The celestial consists of the angelic orders [..]
-The middle hierarchy embraces the Dominations, Principalities and Powers [...] the third restrain the powers of the **Devil** [...] the Lord [...] is considered as the salvation."
+The middle hierarchy embraces the Dominations, Principalities and Powers [...] the third restrain the powers of the **Devil** [...] the Lord [...] is considered as the salvation.", (Hadavas, 2023, p. ).

 For the *Epicurus paradox* as the incompatibility of evil with an omniscient omnipotent and benevolent God see e.g. Walker (1982) or Burns (1988), further De Witt (1932, 1954), Wasserstein (1978) or Inwood (1981).